apache/storm-site/_posts/2015-06-15-storm0100-beta-released.md

 Secure, Multi-Tenant Deployment
 --------------------------------

 Much like the early days of Hadoop, Apache Storm originally evolved in an environment where security was not a high-priority concern.
-Rather, it was assumed that Storm would be deployed to environments suitably cordoned off from security threats.
-While a large number of users were comfortable setting up their own security measures for Storm (usually at the Firewall/OS level), this proved a hindrance to broader adoption among larger enterprises where security policies prohibited deployment without specific safeguards.
+Rather, it was assumed that Apache Storm would be deployed to environments suitably cordoned off from security threats.
+While a large number of users were comfortable setting up their own security measures for Apache Storm (usually at the Firewall/OS level), this proved a hindrance to broader adoption among larger enterprises where security policies prohibited deployment without specific safeguards.

-Yahoo! hosts one of the largest Storm deployments in the world, and their engineering team recognized the need for security early on, so it implemented many of the features necessary to secure its own Apache Storm deployment.
+Yahoo! hosts one of the largest Apache Storm deployments in the world, and their engineering team recognized the need for security early on, so it implemented many of the features necessary to secure its own Apache Storm deployment.
 Yahoo!, Hortonworks, Symantec, and the broader Apache Storm community have worked together to bring those security innovations into the main Apache Storm code base.

 We are pleased to announce that work is now complete.
-Some of the highlights of Storm's new security features include:
+Some of the highlights of Apache Storm's new security features include:

  * Kerberos Authentication with Automatic Credential Push and Renewal
  * Pluggable Authorization and ACLs